 The United Kingdom joined in 1973.

-Croatia will become the 28th member when it joins on 1 July 2013.
+Croatia became the 28th member when it joined on 1 July 2013.

 Other countries interested in joining include Iceland, Serbia and Turkey.